Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: System Model

 \subsection{VLC Channel Model}

-In the downlink direction of the VLC transmission, each LED AP is assigned with a unique ID and transmits its individual VLC signal using frequency-division multiplexing~(FDM) method.
-Binary frequency-shift keying~(BFSK) baseband modulation is used to generate the square-wave AC current that modulates the intensity of the light emitted by the LED, while a bias-tee is employed to add a DC bias to the modulating signal.
+In the downlink direction of the VLC transmission, each LED AP is assigned a unique ID and transmits its individual VLC signal using FDM.
+BFSK baseband modulation is used to generate the square-wave AC current that modulates the intensity of the light emitted by the LED, while a bias-tee is employed to add a DC bias to the modulating signal.
 Let $m(t)$ denote the LED-modulating AC signal at time~$t$, which can be expressed by

-where $\text{sgn}(\cdot)$ denotes the sign function, $f_{1}$ and $f_{2}$ represent the modulating frequencies of the BFSK scheme.
+where $\text{sgn}(\cdot)$ denotes the sign function and $f_{1}$ and $f_{2}$ represent the modulating frequencies of the BFSK scheme.
 Let $l=1, \dots, L$ represent the indices of LED APs.
 Then, the electrical signal that drives the $l$-th LED AP can be written as $s_{l}(t) = m_{l}(t) + I_{\textrm{B}}$, where $I_{\textrm{B}}$ represents the DC biasing current driving the LED.
 Therefore, the transmitted optical signal can be expressed by~\cite{ding2018slipt}

 where $\eta_{\textrm{E-O}}$ is the LED electric-to-optical power conversion factor.
 Since a practical LED transmitter operates within a limited linear region, the peak amplitude $s_{\textrm{max}}$ of $s_{l}(t)$ should be bounded to avoid clipping.
 Specifically, \mbox{$s_{\textrm{max}} \leq \textrm{min} \left( I_{\textrm{B}} - I_{\textrm{min}}, I_{\textrm{max}} - I_{\textrm{B}} \right),$} where $I_{\textrm{max}}$ and $I_{\textrm{min}}$ denote the maximum and minimum driving current, respectively.